tidyverse/vroom/README.md

 ## RStudio caveats

-RStudio’s environment pane auto-refresh behavior alls `object.size()` which for Altrep objects can be extremely slow. (and can acutally make things much slower).
+RStudio’s environment pane auto-refresh behavior calls `object.size()` which for Altrep objects can be extremely slow.
 This was fixed in [rstudio\#4210](https://github.com/rstudio/rstudio/pull/4210) and [rstudio\#4292](https://github.com/rstudio/rstudio/pull/4292), so it is recommended you use a [daily version](https://dailies.rstudio.com/) if you are trying to use vroom inside RStudio.
-For older versions of RStudio a workaround is to turn off the auto-refresh in the environment pane.
+For older versions a workaround is to change the option to ‘Manual Refresh Only’ in the environment pane.

 ![](https://user-images.githubusercontent.com/470418/51357022-95a1f280-1a82-11e9-8035-3687c8fd5dd8.png)